c4cs/c4cs.github.io/_commands/basics/join.md

 join
 --

-`join` is used to _combine two files based on matching content in each file_.
+`join` is used to combine two files based on matching content in each file.

 ~~~ bash
 $ cat a.txt